Mason043p/Arch-config-files/README.md

 ## Workspace Icons
-If you wish to render the icons shown in my workspaces, you will need to install the font-awesome TTF If your on a arch based distribution the package is provided in the commuunity repository here https://archlinux.org/packages/community/any/ttf-font-awesome/
+If you wish to render the icons shown in my workspaces, you will need to install the font-awesome TTF If your on a arch based distribution the package is provided in the community repository here https://archlinux.org/packages/community/any/ttf-font-awesome/